 This is part two of my review of the Kimpton De Witt Amsterdam hotel, part of IHG Rewards Club.
-Part one, which you can find here, talks about the rooms and part two focuses on the public spaces.
+Part one of my Kimpton De Witt review, which you can find here, talks about the rooms and part two focuses on the public spaces.

 As a reminder, IHG is currently running a 5,000 bonus points offer exclusively for Head for Points readers who book at stay at the Kimpton De Witt in Amsterdam.
 Click here for the special booking page on ihg.com.
 You need to book by 31st July and stay between now and the end of this year.